-3.5.1 At-Large Teams.
+- 3.5.1 At-Large Teams.
 Teams consisting of two, three or four competitors, as specified in the Match Program, may enter and participate in any team event that is not otherwise limited by the Match Program.
-Teams that qualify as State Association or Club teams or that comply with eligibility, residency or other special requirements in the Match Program may also compete as At-Large Teams.

-3.5.2 Junior At-Large Teams.
+Teams that qualify as State Association or Club teams or that comply with eligibility, residency or other special requirements in the Match Program may also compete as At-Large Teams. - 3.5.2 Junior At-Large Teams.
 Junior teams consisting of two, three or four competitors, as specified in the Match Program, may enter and participate in any team event that is not otherwise limited by the Match Program.
-Junior teams not meet the residency requirements in Rule 3.5.5 may also compete as At-Large Junior Teams.

-3.5.3 State Association Teams.
+Junior teams not meet the residency requirements in Rule 3.5.5 may also compete as At-Large Junior Teams. - 3.5.3 State Association Teams.
 State Association teams must represent a CMP-affiliated state shooting association.
 Teams may include Junior and Senior competitors.
 State team members must be residents of the state they represent.

-3.5.4 Club Teams.
+- 3.5.4 Club Teams.
 Club teams must represent a CMP-affiliated shooting club.
 Club teams may include Junior and Senior competitors.

-3.5.5 Junior Teams.
+Club team members must have been members of the club they represent for at least 30 days prior to the competition. - 3.5.5 Junior Teams.
 Junior teams must represent a CMP-affiliated state association or CMP-affiliated club.
 State Junior team members must be residents of the state they represent.
 Firing members of Junior teams must be eligible to compete as Juniors under Rule 3.4.2.